turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 As a user,
 - When I type a letter or phrase into the search bar, the cards should start filtering (no click needed)
-- I now only see the cards that include the letter/phrase in the title or body
+- I now only see the idea cards that include the letter/phrase in either the title or body

 As a user,
 - When I backspace and delete something from the search bar, so that it's empty